Godzilla Raids Again: Theatrical

 Godzilla Raids Again was distributed theatrically in Japan by Toho on April 24, 1955.
 The film generated 8.3 million tickets, less than what the first Godzilla film drew but still considered moderate business.
 The film drew little enthusiasm from audiences, the press, and Toho staff.
 Tanaka later admitted that the crew had little time to prepare and hardly considers the film a success.
 The Japanese version was released to Japanese speaking theaters in the United States prior to the altered American version.
 The film was Toho's fourth highest-grossing film of the year domestically, and the 10th highest grossing Japanese release domestically.

-A re-edited English dubbed version titled Gigantis, the fire Monster was released theatrically in the United States by Warner Bros.
+A re-edited English dubbed version titled Gigantis, the Fire Monster was released theatrically in the United States by Warner Bros.
 Pictures on May 21, 1959, where it played as a double feature with Teenagers from Outer Space.
-Some drive-ins paired the film with Rodan.
+Some drive-ins paired the film with Toho's Rodan.

 American version

 The North American rights to the film were purchased by Harry Rybnick, Richard Kay, Edward Barison, Paul Schreibman, and Edmund Goldman, the same producers who acquired the rights to Godzilla and released it as Godzilla, King of the Monsters!.
-Instead of dubbing the film, the producers first planned to produce a new film titled The Volcano Monsters, while utilizing the effects footage from the original Japanese film.
+Instead of dubbing the film, the producers initially intended to produce a new film titled The Volcano Monsters that would have repurposed the monster footage from the Japanese film.
 The producers announced in Variety that filming was expected to commence on June 17, 1957.
 Rybnick hired Ib Melchior and Edwin Watson to write the screenplay.

-Melchior and Watson spent hours watching the Japanese version on a Moviola to build an American story around the footage and to note down footage of the monsters, military mobilization, crowds fleeing, and jets flying and attacking.
-The duo completed a 129 paged script, dated May 7, 1957, with instructions for the editor of where the Japanese footage was to be used.
-In their script, Godzilla and Anguirus were changed to dinosaurs, with Godzilla identified as a female Tyrannosaurus.
-All shots of Godzilla using his atomic breath were eliminated, to be replaced with new footage of Godzilla swiping his claws at jets.
-Panic, disaster, and military mobilization scenes from news reels were to be included between the Japanese monster footage.
-The blackout was re-written to signify that the monsters destroyed a power plant.
-The new effects footage was to be shot at Howard A. Anderson's special effects studio.

-Toho approved of the idea and in early 1957, shipped the Godzilla and Anguirus suits to Los Angeles for additional photography.
-While filming Invasion of the Saucer Men, Bob Burns III and Paul Blaisdell recalled stumbling upon two crates holding the Godzilla and Anguirus suits.
-Burns recalls that the suits were made out of rubber over canvas and had already been used due to significant burns and damages.
-Howard A. Anderson Jr. told Burns that they recently received them at the time and were intended for "shooting some inserts."
+However, The Volcano Monsters was cancelled after funding collapsed and the film was dubbed instead.
+The dub was provided by Ryder Sound Services in New York and featured the voice talents of Keye Luke, Paul Frees, and George Takei.